 Whether to draw labels over solid background for easier reading and whether to show labels when item edges are not visible.

-You can then choose whether to draw labels above (rather than within) the item when the media item height is more than a specified number of pixels.
+You can then choose whether to draw

+labels above (rather than within) the item when the media item height exceeds a specified number of pixels.
+Item take pitch rate display can be as normal labels, abbreviated, or numbers only.